bruceplai/netflix_app/README.md

 ## Installation and Setup

 The steps below apply to localhost installation.
+A few additional steps may be required to run in a cloud setting.
 For quick install, it is assumed that you have docker and docker-compose installed.
 For manual steps look at the Manual Setup section